digitalfondue/mjml4j/README.md

 # Why

-As far as I know, there is no pure java porting of mjml.
-This library is quite compact (~150Kb) with a single dependency - the [html5 parser (jfiveparse)](https://github.com/digitalfondue/jfiveparse) (~149kb).
+As far as I know, there is no pure java version of mjml.
+This library is quite compact with a single dependency - the [html5 parser (jfiveparse)](https://github.com/digitalfondue/jfiveparse).

 # License